 If you home phone does not have a built-in directory or speed dial capability, you can create and use speed dials with the service.
 Speed dials are referenced using a two digit number.
 To set a speed dial with the service, dial *75 + a two digit code number + the number you want for this speed dial.
 For example, to set up a speed dial to call the White House as your first speed dial with code 00, dial *75002024561111.
 To use this speed dial, simply dial #00.
 Up to 100 speed dials can be created using 00-99.

 Your service comes with a voicemail box as well as Unified Messaging.
 Unanswered calls will automatically be sent to voicemail.

 There are two ways to access your voicemail:

-- Calling your own phone number will put you directly into your voicemail box allowing you to listen to, delete and manage saved
+- Calling your own phone number, allow voicemail to answer, then pressing * will put you directly into your voicemail box allowing you to listen to, delete and manage saved

 - Picking up your phone and dialing *62 will put you into the main voice portal menu.
 The main voice portal menu gives you access to additional features, where option 1 will also put you into your voicemail

 The first time you call your voicemail box or dial *62, you will be prompted to set a pass code to access your voicemail and to record your personalized name.

 Pass codes must be 4-to-8 digits and meet the following complexity requirements: Pass codes cannot match the extension forward or backward, cannot contain 3 or more repeated digits, cannot contain 3 or more sequential digits, cannot contain a repeating pattern of digits and cannot be the same as your current pass code or the current pass code in reverse (if changing the passcode after setting it up originally.